General information and occurrence

 There have been 8 deposits of the raw materials for keramsite production documented in Poland: Budy Mszczonowskie (located in Mazowieckie Voivodeship), Gniew II (Pomorskie Voivodeship), Gołaszyn (Lubelskie Voivodeship), Nawra (Warmińsko-Mazurskie Voivodeship), Ruda (Podkarpackie Voivodeship), Uniejów (Łódzkie Voivodeship), Wierzchocin (Wielkopolskie Voivodeship) and Bukowo (Szczecin-Płonia) (Zachodniopomorskie Voivodeship).

 Currently, the exploitation is being carried out only from the Quaternary dammed clays deposit – Gniew II.
-Previously, till 1995 the keramsite was also obtained from the Oligocene septarian clays and, since 2015, from the Pliocene clays in Budy Mszczonowskie town located in the Mazowsze area.
+Previously, till 1995 the keramsite was also obtained from the Oligocene septarian clays and, since 2015, from the Pliocene clays in Budy Mszczonowskie town located in the Mazowsze area (nowadays, the production plant is closed, the clays deposit is temporarily exploited for purposes other than keramsite production).

 The raw materials used for the production of the agloporit are not expanding in the course during the thermal treatment as their swelling coefficient is not higher than 1.0.
 The process of the agloporit production involves the roasting of a granulated mixture of the clayey raw material and easily combustible particles.
 The combustible particles in the result of roasting make the obtained material highly porous and relatively of a low density.
 In Poland, the agloporite was produced from the ’60s to ‘80s of the 20th century.
 For the production there were boulder clays, fluvic cambisols and the Pliocene clays used.
 The aggregates were used mainly in the building industry for the production of light concretes, concrete blocks and hollow bricks, however the production was abandoned due to the low raw material quality and high production costs.

-The clay raw materials that can be used for the agloporit clay raw materials are fairly common throughout the whole country.
+The clay raw materials that can be used for the agloporit production are fairly common throughout the whole country.
 The quality requirements which should be matched by the raw material of this type are generally low.
 The majority of 33 documented deposits of the agloporit raw materials are represented by the Quaternary glacial loams and loesses (loess loams) and the remaining ones – Quaternary stagnant lake clays or Neogene clays.